Fees, Funding and (Advanced Learner) Loan

 Thinking about further education?

 If you’re starting a course this year you may qualify for an Advanced Learner Loan.
 These loans help you to pay the fees charged by colleges and training organisations.
 If you are aged 19 or over and studying at Level 3 to 6, you may be eligible for an Advanced Learner Loan.
 It’s easy to apply, your household income isn’t taken into account and there’s no credit check.
-You won’t have to pay anything back until your income is over £21,000 a year.
+You won’t have to pay anything back until you have completed your course and your income is over £25,725 a year.

 Do I qualify?